AkshatKatiyar081/IsroBah2026/README.md

-# ISRO Hackathon 2026 — Team Airheads
+# ISRO Hackathon 2026 — Team AirHeads

 This repository contains the complete implementation for our submission to the **ISRO Hackathon 2026**.
 Our work tackles complex, large-scale atmospheric problems using state-of-the-art satellite data processing, machine learning, and physics-informed neural networks.
 The repository is structured into two main objectives: